-The Company does not have authorised capital or par value in respect of its issued shares.
-All issued shares are fully paid.
-The holders of ordinary shares are entitled to receive dividends as declared from time to time, and are entitled to one vote per share at meetings of the Company.
-All shares rank equally with regard to the Company's residual assets.
+The Company does not have authorised capital or par value in respect of its issued share.
+The issued share is fully paid.
+The holder of the ordinary share is entitled to receive dividends as declared from time to time, and is entitled to one vote per share at meetings of the Company.

-12. Segment Information
+10. Segment Information